alexisselorm/binary_options_bot/README.md

 ### Quick Performance Summary (Account Balance was initially $1000)

+**This is a summary of the backtest results for each strategy across different expiry timeframes (1min to 5min).
+The values represent the final account balance after running the backtest.**

 #### Screenshots of backtest results are saved in `backtest_charts/`.

 | Duration                             | 1min    | 2min    | 3min    | 4min    | 5min    |